-EDUC 774 · Capstone 1 Credit.
+EDUC 774 • Capstone 1 Credit

 Final of four courses required to attain the International Baccalaureate (IB) Certificate in Teaching and Learning.
 The nature and importance of reflective and collaborative work in effective education.
 How reflective practice and collaborative work support IB standards and practice.
 Experiences contributing to others' learning for the purpose of becoming better members of the global community.
 Prerequisites: EDUC 771, EDUC 772, EDUC 773.

-EDUC 778 • Student Teaching Placement I 5 Credits.
+EDUC 778 • Student Teaching Placement I 5 Credits

 Prior course knowledge and skills will be practiced under the supervision of a cooperating teacher and a college supervising teacher while students teach.
 In the field experience and through two student teaching placements, students will have teaching experience at the elementary, middle, and high school levels.

+Prerequisites: EDUC 627, EDUC 634, EDUC 630, EDUC 669, EDUC 665 and one from: EDUC 680 or EDUC 681 or EDUC 682 or EDUC 683 or EDUC 685 or EDUC 685 or EDUC 686 or EDUC 687.
+Corequisites: EDUC 779, EDUC 750.
 EdTPA fee: \$300; Student teaching fee: \$150; Out of state fee: varies.
 Grade exceptions: Graded on an S/U basis.
 Special Notes: Taken concurrently with EDUC 750.
 Departmental approval required for enrollment.

-EDUC 779 • Student Teaching Placement II 3 Credits.
+EDUC 779 · Student Teaching Placement II 3 Credits